Anzo52/Block4J/README.md

 Java class and Maven starter pom.xml for getting Eth block number.

+## Usage

+(This section to be improved)
+Use Maven
+Compile .java file

 ## Testing

 You can get a test endpoint at [infura.io](https://infura.io)